RESTful-Drupal/restful/README.md

 This is the default set of information provided by RESTful.
 You can add your own information to the `'discovery'` property and it will be exposed as well.

-To access the information about an specific enpoint just make an `OPTIONS` call to it.
+To access the information about an specific endpoint just make an `OPTIONS` call to it.
 You will get the field information in the body, the information about the available output formats and the permitted HTTP methods will be contained in the corresponding headers.